omarieclaire/clojure-scala-cantrips/README.md

 }
 ```

-From the above code we can deduce that defining a `val` in the constructor or in the class body doesn’t change the Java api of the class.
-Both `attr1` and `attr2` follow the same pattern in their disassembled code.
+From the above code we can deduce that defining a `val` in the constructor or in the class body doesn’t change the Java interface of the class.
+Both `attr1` and `attr2` have the same signature.
 Another noteworthy point is that Scala `val`s are turned into Java methods.

 Let’s try to access these fields.
 Following the Clojure - Java interop accessing the methods looks like below;